Medacorp/Luigi-s-Mansion/README.md

 The value of your add-on's Loaded score will be equal to the pack order.

-If you need to rely on the load order of data packs, then you can use the following commands:
+If you need to rely on the load order of data packs, then you can use the following commands in a function added to `#luigis_mansion:post_loaded_add_ons`:
 `execute unless score #<add-on> Loaded matches <required number> run datapack disable "file/<pack name>"` `execute unless score #<add-on> Loaded matches <required number> run datapack enable "file/<pack name>" after "file/<pack name to load after>"`

 This is, however, something you should avoid.
 If 2 packs require to have the same loading position, the map will get stuck in a loop.

-To check for add-on compatibility issues, add to the function tag `#luigis_mansion:post_loaded_add_ons` a function which checks if the other add-on is loaded (`execute if score #<other add-on> Loaded matches 1.. run ...`) and send the mandatory commands.
+To check for add-on compatibility issues, check if the other add-on is loaded (`execute if score #<other add-on> Loaded matches 1.. run ...`) and send the mandatory commands.

 You can also do the same, but for dependencies, eg if you need the 3ds_remake add-on to exist to have a functioning add-on. (`execute unless score #<required add-on> Loaded matches 1.. run ...`)